 Even though Raisbeck Aviation High School does not have a traditional athletics program, it does have an ultimate frisbee team.
 The team is called Turbulence, and it competes against other ultimate frisbee clubs and teams in the local area.
 All students need to earn a PE credit to graduate.

-Read our article on Kubota Garden Foundation next.
+Visit our page on Kubota Garden Foundation.